Junet Mohamed

-Junet Muhamed is a Kenyan politician from the Orange Democratic Movement (ODM).
+Junet Mohamed is a Kenyan politician from the Orange Democratic Movement (ODM).
 He is the minority leader in the National Assembly of the 13th Parliament of Kenya.

 Early life

 Junet Mohamed was born on 25 October 1977 in Mandera District, Kenya.
 He grew up in a large family as the second-born among nine siblings.
 His father, Sheikh Nuh Mohamed, originally hailed from Mandera but later moved the family to South Nyanza to pursue a wholesale business.
 This relocation exposed Junet to diverse cultures and experiences, shaping his outlook and future endeavors.

 Education

 Mohamed's educational journey began at Mandera D.E.B.
 Primary School, where he completed his primary education.
 He attended Lenana School, a prestigious secondary institution in Nairobi, for his high school studies.
 He pursued higher education at the University of Nairobi, earning a Bachelor of Business Administration degree.
 Additionally, he holds a Diploma in Business Management from the Woodvale Institute.